 You must start with the premise that a photo book is obviously limited, so your book’s contents must be based on a rather narrow theme.
 “Vacation photos” is too broad.
 Even “Vacation 2013” could be narrowed to a particular day, subject or time period.
 The same approach must be applied to creating a photo book portfolio.
 Nowhere does the cliché, less is more, ring more true.
 Don’t just show editors and would-be clients that you can take pictures, but also present them in a cohesive, structured presentation.
 Few photographers are hired who can’t focus on the specific, rather narrow theme of an assignment.
 A photo book is an opportunity to prove it.

 With all this prior thinking and preparation, choosing the actual images for your photo book should be a somewhat easier process.
 If you’ve carefully determined a narrow theme for the book, then there should only be an equally narrow range of image choices.
-In almost every case, a photo book should be trying to communicate an important message other than, “Here’s my 20 best photos ever!”
+In almost every case, a photo book should be trying to communicate an important message other than, “Here’s my 20 best photos ever!” or "Best candid photography photos!".
 A combination of 20 photos, some excellent, some OK, and some even some poor, that tell an excellent story will often be more impressive than just a hodge-podge of your best work.